 FOREWORD

-The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) recognises that training in all aspects of the management of Aids to Navigation (AtoN) service delivery is critical to the consistent provision of that AtoN service.
+The International Organisation for Marine Aids to Navigation (IALA) recognises that training in all aspects of the management of Aids to Navigation (AtoN) service delivery is critical to the consistent provision of that AtoN service.

-Taking into account that under the SOLAS Convention, Chapter 5, Regulation 13, paragraph 2, Contracting Governments, mindful of their obligations published by the International Maritime Organisation, undertake to consider the international recommendations and guidelines when establishing aids to navigation, including recommendations on training and qualification of AtoN managers, IALA has adopted Recommendation E-141 Edition 2 on Standards for Training and Certification of AtoN personnel.
+Taking into account that under the SOLAS Convention, Chapter 5, Regulation 13, paragraph 2, Contracting Governments, mindful of their obligations published by the International Maritime Organisation (IMO), undertake to consider the international recommendations and guidelines when establishing aids to navigation, including recommendations on training and qualification of AtoN managers, IALA has adopted Recommendation E-141 Edition 2 on Standards for Training and Certification of AtoN personnel.

-IALA Committees, working closely with the IALA World Wide Academy (The Academy), have developed a series of model courses for AtoN personnel having E-141 Level 1 management functions.
-This model course on Global Navigation Satellite Systems and e-navigation should be read in conjunction with IALA Recommendation E-141/1 – Model Course on Level 1 Manager Training, which contains standard guidance for the conduct of all Level 1 model courses.
+IALA Committees, working closely with the IALA World Wide Academy (The Academy), have developed a series of model courses for AtoN personnel having R0141Level 1 management functions.
+This model course on Global Navigation Satellite Systems and e-navigation should be read in conjunction with IALA Recommendation R0141 – Model Course on Level 1 Manager Training, which contains standard guidance for the conduct of all Level 1 model courses.

 This model course is intended to be delivered by The Academy in conjunction with a national member and other appropriate authorities charged with the provision of AtoN services in a particular region.
 It contains specific guidance on the training of AtoN managers on Global Navigation Satellite Systems and the principles of the e- navigation concept.
 Assistance in implementing this and other model courses may be obtained from the IALA World Wide Academy at the following address: